IMMUNOLOGY AND IMMUNOPATHOLOGY

 Robbins e Cotran-le basi patologiche delle malattie vol 1 (2017) Elsevier

-Due to the evolution of the pandemic from Sars-Cov2, modalities of lessons and exams could vary.
-The course usually consists of: lessons with slides presentation (48 hours).
+Theoretical lessons with slides presentation (40 hours).
 8 hours of practical observation of cytology of the cells involved in the immune response.

 Assessment methods and criteria